 After doing full-time PostgreSQL consulting for over 16 years now, I actually don’t remember a time without inheritance anymore.
-Of course things were improved over time, but in my head it has always been there, and it has always just worked as expected.
-After so many years I still love the feature because it offers some nice details, which are simply adorable.
+Of course things have improved over time, but in my head it has always been there, and it has always just worked as expected.
+After so many years, I still love this feature, because it offers some nice details which are simply adorable.
 Here is one of those details I really like:

 Let us assume that we create a parent table and two child tables:

 test=# CREATE TABLE t_data (id serial, name text); CREATE TABLE test=# CREATE TABLE t_data_1 () INHERITS (t_data); CREATE TABLE test=# CREATE TABLE t_data_2 () INHERITS (t_data); CREATE TABLE

 All tables look the same because both tables inherit columns from the parent table:

 test=# \d t_data_2 Table "public.t_data_2" Column | Type | Modifiers --------+---------+--------------- id | integer | name | text | Inherits: t_data

 Let us now add a column to one of the child tables:

 test=# ALTER TABLE t_data_2 ADD COLUMN x int; ALTER TABLE